RMED24/SwitchEmulationLinux/readme.md

 A guide to switch emulation for people on Linux.
 Associated with 128bb, written by RMED24

+If you would like support, we recommend you join our [Discord](https://discord.gg/NF38g3ENVc)

 ## Guides

 Since all 3 vendors have relatively decent drivers, there's no particular emulator that performs better on each vendor.
 However, we would personally recommend Ryujinx.